ikejiri-makoto/continue-databricks-claude-3-7-sonnet/core/llm/llms/Databricks/README.md

 **Important Notes**:
 - The API base URL must always end with `/invocations`.
 The implementation will automatically normalize URLs by adding this suffix if missing.
 - You can verify URL configuration in the console logs, which show the URL transformation via `DatabricksConfig.normalizeApiUrl` and `DatabricksConfig.getFullApiEndpoint`.
-- If you're seeing `extra_body: Extra inputs are not permitted` errors, check that you're using the latest implementation that correctly handles parameter extraction.

 ## Claude 3.7 Sonnet Thinking Mode Configuration